fjz345/Z-Color-Picker/README.md

 - Option to auto load last preset or not.
 - Polynomial spline mode
 - Random gradient button with "undo" to last randomized
+- Add Interpolation::Bezier with just one tanget point